mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

   The Iterator.get_next() operation yields the next element of a Dataset, and typically acts as the interface between input pipeline code and your model.

-## Running and checking results
+## Running and Checking Results

+Here we'll discuss a quick experiment running this model with multiple GPUs on a local and distributed environment.
+In order to show what to expect to see when running your models on similar settings.

-For this quick experiment we trained the model on local settings with 1, 2, 4 and 8 GPUs in the same host, and on distributed settings with 1 master with 4 gpus, 1 worker with 4 gpus and 1 ps with 1 CPU.
+We've trained the model on locally with 1, 2, 4 and 8 GPUs, and on distributed settings with 1 master with 4 gpus, 1 worker with 4 gpus and 1 ps with 1 CPU manually configured using only a `TF_CONFIG` to do this.

-We've trained the model 3 times for each configuration, and a batch size per gpu equals to 128.
+We defined the batch size as a contast value of 128 per gpu, which means that if we're using 4 GPUs, per example, the total batch size will actually be 512.

 ### Images/sec

-We should expect an almost linear increase in the images/sec as we add more gpus (increase the batch size), the reason why this may not be linear is that the model is not big enough to have a big improvement from using a lot of GPUs.
+We should expect an almost linear increase in the *images/sec* metric as we add more gpus since we're increasing the batch size along with the number of GPUs used, and the reason why this may not be linear is that the model is probably not big enough to have a big improvement from using a lot of GPUs.

 * @monteirom: add images/sec graph

+> **EXERCISE**: Add more layers to the model and see if you get closer to a linear increase along with the number of GPUs.

 ### Accuracy

-It's important to make sure we're still getting the same accuracy while adding more GPUs.
-This may need some hyperparameter tuning since we're increasing the batch size accordingly to the number GPUs.
+It's important to make sure we're still getting the approximately same accuracy while adding more GPUs.
-We didn't try to tune the model, instead we increased the learning rate accordingly to the batch size (number of gpus) since larger mini-batches reduces the variance of your stochastic gradient updates (considering that we're averaging the gradients in the mini-batch), and this allows bigger step sizes.
+This may need some hyperparameter tuning, we didn't try to tune the model, instead we increased the learning rate accordingly to the batch size (number of gpus) since larger mini-batches reduces the variance of your stochastic gradient updates (considering that we're averaging the gradients in the mini-batch), and this allows bigger step sizes.

 * @monteirom: add accuracy graph
 * @tobyboyd: any papers to point to about this?

-> **EXERCISE**: Change the hyperparameters to see how that affects the model.
+> **EXERCISE**: Play with the hyperparameters trying to tune the model.

+* @monteirom: update the values here;
-An example why changing hyperparameters is important is that we tried to run this model with initial learning rate of 0.1 with 8 gpus, and the maximum accuracy we got, in 3 runs, was about 90%, against 91% with initial learning rate of 0.8.
+An example why changing hyperparameters is important is that we tried to run this model with initial learning rate of 0.1 with 8 gpus, and the maximum accuracy we got was about 90%, against 91% with initial learning rate of 0.8.
 This may not seem a lot, but these small tunings can make a big difference while scaling your model.

 ### Global_step/sec

-We should expect to see basically the same `global_step/sec` for each execution and slightly small values when adding more gpus because of the overhead of dealing with multiple devices/hosts.
+We should expect to see basically the same `global_step/sec` for each execution and slightly smaller values when adding more gpus because of the overhead of dealing with multiple devices/hosts.

 * @monteirom: add global_step/sec graph

-Even though we're getting the same (or smaller) `global_step/sec` we still train faster since we're decreasing the number of train steps because we have more devices training in parallel, which allows faster convergence.
+Even though we're getting the same (or smaller) `global_step/sec` we still train faster because we can decrease the number of train steps as we increase the number of GPUs / batch size, because we have more devices training in parallel, but as said before we should still see similar accuracy.

 * @monteirom: add relative graph

-> **EXERCISE**: Run this model with a constant batch size and with different number of GPUs (e.g. 1, 2 and 4 gpus) you should see an increase on the global_step/sec as you add GPUs.
+> **EXERCISE**: Run this model with a constant batch size and with different number of GPUs (e.g. 1, 2 and 4 gpus) you should the global_step/sec increaseing as you add GPUs.
 This also means the model should train faster as you add GPUs.
-This approach is not as scalable as defining a constant batch size per GPU.
+This approach is not as scalable as defining a constant batch size per GPU since at some point the batch size will get very small for each GPU.

-### Running the experiment
+* @tobyboyd: find someone to help us do this section more technical?

+### Reproducing this Experiment

 For local settings: